What are the risk factors for oral cavity and oropharyngeal cancers?

 HPV can be passed from one person to another during skin-to-skin contact.
 One way HPV is spread is through sex, including vaginal and anal intercourse and even oral sex.

 Most people with HPV infections of the mouth and throat have no symptoms, and only a very small percentage develop oropharyngeal cancer.
 Oral HPV infection is more common in men than in women.
-The risk of oral HPV infection is linked to certain sexual behaviors, such as open mouth kissing and oral-genital contact (oral sex).
+In some studies, the risk of oral HPV infection was linked to certain sexual behaviors, such as open mouth kissing and oral-genital contact (oral sex).
 The risk also increases with the number of sexual partners a person has.
 Smoking also increases the risk of oral HPV infection.
-At this time, there is no test for HPV infection of the mouth and throat that is approved by the US Food and Drug Administration.
+At this time the US Food and Drug Administration has not approved a test for HPV infection of the mouth and throat.

 People with oral and oropharyngeal cancer linked with HPV infection tend to be younger and are less likely to be smokers and drinkers.